With travel picking up again and airports getting busier, it’s time to take an updated look at which credit cards offer the best lounge access perks.

-- AMEX Platinum Charge: All supplementary cardholders enjoy the same visit and guest entitlements as the principal cardholder (only the first supplementary cardholder gets an unlimited visit Priority Pass however)
+- AMEX Platinum Charge: All supplementary cardholders enjoy the same visit and guest entitlements as the principal cardholder (only the first supplementary cardholder gets a Priority Pass)

-- HSBC Visa Infinite: Up to five supplementary cardholder also gets an unlimited visit LoungeKey
+- HSBC Visa Infinite: Up to five supplementary cardholders also get an unlimited visit LoungeKey

-- OCBC Premier Banking Visa Infinite: Supplementary cardholders enjoy same lounge entitlements as principal cardholder
+- OCBC Premier Banking Visa Infinite: Supplementary cardholders enjoy the same lounge entitlements as principal cardholder

-- OCBC VOYAGE: Supplementary cardholders enjoy same lounge entitlements as principal cardholder
+- OCBC VOYAGE: Supplementary cardholders enjoy the same lounge entitlements as principal cardholder

-- UOB Lady’s Solitaire Metal Card: Supplementary cardholders enjoy same lounge entitlements as principal cardholder
+- UOB Lady’s Solitaire Metal Card: Supplementary cardholders enjoy the same lounge entitlements as principal cardholder

-The quality of airport lounges can be extremely variable, and within each lounge network you’ll find some amazing ones, some mediocre ones and some abject ones.
-The best precaution against wasting your limited lounge visits on a crappy lounge is to simply ask at the front desk whether you can have a quick look inside before you decide.
-I’ve never had anyone say no to this before.
+The quality of airport lounges can be extremely variable, especially in the post-COVID era where amenities may be scaled back significantly.
+The best precaution against wasting your free visit on a crappy lounge is to simply ask whether you can have a quick look inside before deciding.

-Some lounges impose time limits on visits, but I’ve never seen this actively enforced because it’s difficult to track who came in when.
-If they want to enforce this, they’re more likely to impose a limit on how early you can enter (e.g. if your flight departs at 9 p.m and the restriction is 3 hours per visit, they won’t let you in before 6 p.m).
+In theory, some lounges do impose time limits on visits, but I’ve never seen this actively enforced because of the difficulty tracking who came in when.
+If lounges do enforce time limits, they usually base it on time of departure (e.g. if your flight departs at 9 p.m and the restriction is 3 hours per visit, they won’t let you in before 6 p.m).

 Hopefully 2022 will offer many more opportunities to go lounge hopping!